directvt/vtm/doc/settings.md

 EventTier | Description
 ----------|------------
 `general:`| Events that fire globally without being tied to any objects.
-`preview:`| Events typically provide previews of object property values ​​for an upcoming `release:` event.
+`preview:`| Events typically provide previews of object property values for an upcoming `release:` event.
-`release:`| Events typically notify the set values ​​of an object's properties.
+`release:`| Events typically notify the set values of an object's properties.
-`request:`| Events typically request values ​​of properties of an object.
+`request:`| Events typically request values of properties of an object.
 `anycast:`| Events firing on a subset of all nested objects on some branch of the visual tree.

 The list of available generic event identifiers can be retrieved using the `vtm.desktop.EventList()` script command in the `vtm --monitor` environment monitoring mode or the `Log Monitor` command line applet.